kelvinagyareyeboah/Face-Detection-App/README.md

 > **Note:** Tex is set to `1` by default.
 Change `VideoCapture video(1)` to `VideoCapture video(0)
 3. On each frame, runs `detectMultiScale` to f
-4. Draws a rectangle around each detected fa the face count.
+4. Draws a rectangle around each des
+>  the face count.

 ## Dependencies